hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 the map is only 1 level deep with each key possibly representing a diff for a particular complex value within the resource.

-See the diff namespace for specific examples.
+See the below section for more details on the diff namespace, in addition to usage examples.

 ## Namespace: Resource Diff